Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Experiments

-\paragraph{Experimental results.} As shown in \cref{tab:math_main_result}, our proposed Omni-DPO method yields significant improvements over both SimPO and DPO across model scales of 1.5B and 7B parameters.
-Specifically, Omni-DPO-trained models consistently outperform the baselines on all eight mathematical reasoning benchmarks, providing strong empirical evidence for the effectiveness and robustness of our approach.
+\paragraph{Experimental results.} As shown in \cref{tab:math_main_result}, our proposed Uni-DPO method yields significant improvements over both SimPO and DPO across model scales of 1.5B and 7B parameters.
+Specifically, Uni-DPO-trained models consistently outperform the baselines on all eight mathematical reasoning benchmarks, providing strong empirical evidence for the effectiveness and robustness of our approach.
+Moreover, the improvement margin of Uni-DPO grows with model scale.
+Uni-DPO achieves an average gain of 8.3 points on the 1.5B model, which further increases to 17.7 points on the 7B model.
+This observation indicates that our approach scales effectively with model capacity, exhibiting stronger advantages as the model size increases.